Mjz86/C_colon/mcc.md

  improvments and advancements compared to cxx ( in the performance category):
  0. so maybe one day CPP can be as fast:

- i always have loved C++, even seeing it now with all its legecy, cxx still can be like c colon, heck i wanted c colon to be a c++ superset, but i dont think i can change anything major in it anytime soon, in hopes that a std c++xx maybe powered by mcc can be as fast as c colon in the following decades
+ i always have loved C++, even seeing it now with all its legecy, cxx still can be like c colon, heck i wanted c colon to be a c++ superset, but i do not think i can change anything major in it anytime soon, in hopes that a std c++xx maybe powered by mcc can be as fast as c colon in the following decades

  1. ABI brakage leads to better implementations: the 128 bit recursive hash ABI makes this possible.